-Daniel Kahneman, the Noble prize winner in economics, has an informative short interview in the Inc.com, Idea lab.
-He has some quick comments on a number decision traps or behavioral problems with decision-making that make for strong case for why systematic investing is an effective tool.
+Daniel Kahneman, the Nobel Prize winner in economics, has an informative short interview in the Inc.com Idea Lab.
+He has some quick comments on a number of decision traps or behavioral problems with decision-making that make a strong case for why systematic investing is an effective tool.
 He discusses a number of decision traps that can be avoided through systematic trading.
-I provide some of the simple solutions which are all on the same theme.
+I provide some of the simple solutions, which are all on the same theme.
 Use the numbers!

 Loss aversion - Your irrational fear of loss and how it messes with your decisions.

-Overconfidence - We place more stock on our abilities than the facts would suggest.
+Overconfidence - We place more stock in our abilities than the facts would suggest.
 "Always trust your numbers, never trust your gut".

 Solution: The numbers and history do not lie.
 It may not repeat but the truth is in the numbers.
 Use data.